gh, we saw

 was no rain, however, as I walked to the museum district from the train

 station.
-Passing the
+Passing the Bode Museum and

 walking down the side street